 - Rejects the Governor's January proposal for an on-going annual reduction of \$40.8 million General Fund from the CalWORKs Single Allocation.
 Also rejects the May Revision proposal to additionally cut \$272 million one-time from the Single Allocation in 2024-25.
 The counties receive a Single Allocation that combines the funding for Eligibility Administration, Employment Services, and Cal-Learn into one allocation that may be used interchangeably.
-All other funding for various CalWORKs program services is separately allocated. - Rejects the Governor's January proposal to eliminate the CalWORKs Family Stabilization program, with a proposed cut of \$71.2 million General Fund beginning in 2024-25 and ongoing. - Approves the Governor's January proposal to eliminate the CalWORKs Employment Services Intensive Case Management, with a reduction of \$47 million General Fund beginning in 2024-25 and growing slightly ongoing, which will result in counties not reaching the expected 10 hours per case standard that was funded in a prior budget.
-Additionally, adopts trailer bill language to effectuate this reduction, but without statutory changes that will remove the requirement for counties to fund what is currently being implemented for CalWORKs case management, which is a minimum of 8.75 hours.
-Makes the increase to 10 hours subject to an appropriation by the Legislature. - Rejects the Governor's January proposal to eliminate the CalWORKs Expanded Subsidized Employment program with a reduction of \$134.1 million General Fund in 2024-25 and on-going.
-Instead, modifies to reduce funding on a short-term basis, by up to \$30 million in 2023-24 and up to \$37 million in 2024-25, to hold funding to approximate 2022-23 spending level.
+All other funding for various CalWORKs program services is separately allocated. - Approves the May Revision adjustment to add back \$41.6 as an adjustment to the Early Action reversion of an unspent \$336.6 million from the CalWORKs Single Allocation from the 2022-23 fiscal year. - Rejects the Governor's January proposal to eliminate the CalWORKs Family Stabilization program, with a proposed cut of \$71.2 million General Fund beginning in 2024-25 and ongoing. - Approves the Governor's January proposal to eliminate the CalWORKs Employment Services Intensive Case Management, with a reduction of \$47 million General Fund beginning in 2024-25 and growing slightly ongoing, which will result in counties not meeting the expected 10 hours per case standard that was funded in a prior budget.
+Additionally, adopt placeholder trailer bill to effectuate this reduction, but without statutory changes that will remove the requirement for counties to fund what is currently being implemented for CalWORKs case management, which is 8.75 hours. - Rejects the Governor's January proposal to eliminate the CalWORKs Expanded Subsidized Employment program with a reduction of \$134.1 million General Fund in 2024-25 and ongoing.
+Instead, modifies to reduce funding on a short-term basis, by \$30 million in 2023-24 and \$37 million in 2024-25, to hold funding to approximate 2022-23 spending level.
 This limited-term reduction is intended to more closely align funds to actual utilization in the program and avoid adverse impacts for working participants.
-Additionally, adopt trailer bill language to require reporting on subsidized employers and employment outcomes in participating counties. - Approves the May Revision adjusted 0.3 percent increase to CalWORKs Maximum Aid Payment (MAP) levels, with an estimated cost of \$12.5 million ongoing, to begin October 1, 2024.
+Additionally, adopt placeholder trailer bill to require reporting on subsidized employers and employment outcomes in participating counties. - Approves the May Revision adjusted 0.3 percent increase to CalWORKs Maximum Aid Payment (MAP) levels, with an estimated cost of \$12.5 million ongoing, to begin October 1,

+2024.
 These increased costs are funded entirely by the Child Poverty and Family Supplemental Support Subaccount of the 1991 Local Revenue Fund.
-Adopts trailer bill language to effectuate this change.
+Adopts placeholder trailer bill language to effectuate this change.